Select Model

 Follow

 Nike's Air Max technology and line are fast-approaching their 40th anniversary.
 Before they arrive to the occasion, however, the brand continues to experiment with the revolutionary cushioning setup, launching new products along the way.
-The latest effort—presumably named Air Max 270 En—modifies a familiar design for a sportier look.
+The latest effort—named Air Max Phoenix—modifies a familiar design for a sportier look.

 “Note”Air Max 270 (left), Air Max 270 En (right).
 Photos via Nike, JD Sports.

 Perhaps built with a similar idea in mind as Air Max Dn (Dynamic Air), the impending product could be Air Max Energy.
 The plump Air bubble at the heel doesn't differ much from 2018's marquee product—presenting 270-degrees of Air—but its enclosure has been updated.
 A more sculpted presentation could enable enhanced responsiveness, allowing the En-branded unit to be a viable option for performance.
-The accompanying foam midsole (which could be an updated version of Nike React) also features grooves throughout the sides, perhaps as a nod to the propulsion provided by the shoe when engaged.
+The accompanying foam midsole also features grooves throughout the sides, perhaps as a nod to the propulsion provided by the shoe when engaged.
+E-commerce listings for the model have confirmed that the pair's En-distinction could also be a play on the word "Phoenix," which perhaps raises the Air Max 270 from the past.

 The outsole on the newer offering delivers more rubber coverage across the forefoot.
 The layout is reminiscent of that found on both heritage and modern Nike Running products—including the VaporFly 4 marathon racer.